 - Using your hands, form the dough into a rough ball.

-- Cover with plastic wrap and set aside for 1 hour.
+- Cover with plastic wrap, or wet towel, and set aside for 1 hour.

 Stretch and Folds